nilsso/mips-rs/myps/README.md

 ## Notes and todo

+* Fix `functions` to be a vector instead of a hash (to fix undefined aliases in later defined function, deterministically)
+* Come up with a different way for the Lexer to construct the items and blocks.
+It's real messy at the moment, which deconstructing and reconstructing blocks.
 * Refactor lexer into a struct.
 Need to add called function names to the list;
     too many mutable references floating around in the lexer function.
 * Tighten up error variant names (i.e. UndefinedAlias versus FuncUndefined)